Okay, it's not really all that hot or cold out there anymore.

 It doesn't have to involve me.

-I can just tend to my own stuff here necessary to overcoming the obstacles that all these other fuckers running around involved in all of this stuff or throwing in the way of all of us as these karmic challenges.
+I can just tend to my own stuff here necessary to overcoming the obstacles that all these other fuckers running around involved in all of this stuff are throwing in the way of all of us as these karmic challenges.

 And so just take the little karmic challenges as they come and go along and there we go.

-Welcome to your woo, guys.
+Welcome to year woo, guys.

 That's the only thing you've got, right?